Caloplaca alstrupii

 Thallus crustose, smooth, thin, with a few inconspicuous areoles 0.5–2 mm diam., forming extensive continuous crusts separated by bluish black hypothallus borders, which can be up to 0.2 mm wide.
 Thallus light grey to olive grey, covered with numerous dark olive semiglobose to globose soralia 0.1–0.25 mm diam., mostly regular, constricted at the base, developing from below the thallus cortex, which may in some cases be visible as a whitish necrotic rim, after dispersal of the soredia appearing as concave craters.
 Soredia loose, bright yellowish green, 15-30 µm diam.
 Apothecia very sparse, broadly sessile, 0.2–0.3 mm diam., lecanorine with an inconspicuous thalline margin; disc flat,

 orange; exciple concolorous with the disc but slightly olive at the outer rim; hypothecium with oil droplets; hymenium ca 40 µm high, epithecium distinct, coarse-crystalling; paraphyses not inflated towards the apex.
 Asci 8-spores.
-Ascospores polarilocular, ca 10.5 × 6.5 µm, septa 4–5 µm thick.
+Ascospores polarilocular, 9 – 11 × 6 – 8 µm, septa 4–5 µm thick.

 Rarely fertile and distinguished by the form and colour of the soralia.
-Diagnostic features include the thallus with bluish black hypothallus borders, abundant small soralia 100–250 μm diam., and very pale yellowish green soredia.
+Diagnostic features include the thallus with bluish black hypothallus borders, abundant small soralia 100–250 μm diam., with bright yellowish soredia.
 Similar to Coppinsiella ulcerosa, but with greener soralia erumpent from the thallus, the thallus cortex is at least partly retained but lifts away to expose the crateriform soralia.
 However, available sequence data do not show clear relationships with Coppinsiella or any other currently recognised Teloschistaceae genera.
-It might also be compared with Caloplaca obscurella, but again sequence data do not indicate similarity.
+It might also be compared with Caloplaca obscurella, which has similar crater like soralia, but the soralia are grey-green to blue-grey and the apothecia are dull to dark brown, however, again sequence data do not indicate similarity.
 The description has been largely adapted from Søchting (1999).

 S. England (Devon to Cambridge), N. England (Cumbria, Northumberland), S. and W. Scotland.
 Probably widespread and much over-looked.